adrian-7979/dash-cam/eye-monitor/README.md

 # Eye Detection

-This program plays a sound file if the driver's eyes are not detected in 5 consecutive frames.
+This program plays a sound file if the driver's eyes are not detected for a certain amount of time.
-The program will be further updated to increase the rate of detection in further updates.